unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-moralis.md

 ## UAuthConnectorOptions

-The configuration options object passed to the UAuthMoralisConnector [constructor](#constructor).
+The configuration options object passed to the UAuthMoralisConnector **constructor**.

 ```typescript
 interface UAuthConnectorOptions